-A native of Nashville, Tenn., Rear Adm.
-Moulton earned his Bachelor of Science degree in Health Care Administration from Western Kentucky University and a master’s in Business Administration from Chaminade University in Honolulu.
+A native of Nashville, Tennessee, Rear Admiral Tery Moulton earned his Bachelor of Science degree in Health Care Administration from Western Kentucky University and a master’s in Business Administration from Chaminade University in Honolulu.
 Moulton is also a graduate of the Naval War College non-resident program.

 Following deployment, he served as the Navy Postgraduate Administrative fellow at the American Hospital Association in Washington, D.C.
 In 1993, he reported to the Bureau of Medicine and Surgery where he served in the Coordinated Care Division and later as the executive assistant to the Assistant Chief for Plans, Analysis, and Evaluation.
 In 1995, he was assigned as the director for Administration at the U.S. Naval Hospital, Guantanamo Bay, Cuba, during Operation Sea Signal.
 From January 1996 until June 1998, he served as the director for Administration, Naval Hospital Cherry Point, N.C.
 In 1998, he reported to the Bureau of Medicine and Surgery as the executive assistant to the Deputy Chief.
 From 2000 to 2002, he served as the director, Health Affairs for the Assistant Secretary of the Navy (Manpower and Reserve Affairs) at the Pentagon, Washington, D.C.
 In 2002, he transferred to the TRICARE Northwest Lead Agent Office as the chief of Healthcare Operations and was later selected as the executive director.

 Selected for Executive Medicine, he served from 2005 to 2007 as the executive officer, Naval Hospital, Pensacola, and commanding officer of the Fleet Hospital.
 From 2007 to 2009, Moulton served as the head, Naval Personnel Command’s Medical Officer Distribution Branch.
 From June 2009 to 2011, Moulton served as the commanding officer, U.S. Naval Hospital, Okinawa, Japan.
 Following this assignment, Moulton reported as the deputy director, Medical Resources, Plans, and Policy, Office of the Chief of Naval Operations.
 In November 2011, Moulton reported to the Bureau of Medicine and Surgery as the executive assistant to the Surgeon General of the Navy.
-In August 2012, he assumed duties as the Deputy Chief, Medical Operations and the 17th Director, Medical Service Corps.
-In April 2014, Moulton assumed his current duties as Commander, Navy Medicine East, Commander, Naval Medical Center, Portsmouth, Va., and Director, enhanced Tidewater Multi-Service Market Office.
+In August 2012, he assumed duties as the deputy chief, Medical Operations and the 17th director, Medical Service Corps.
+In April 2014, Moulton assumed his current duties as commander, Navy Medicine East, Commander, Naval Medical Center, Portsmouth, Virginia, and director, enhanced Tidewater Multi-Service Market Office.

 Moulton is a fellow of the American College of Healthcare Executives and served as the Navy pacific regent from 2000 to 2004.
 He also received the ACHE Governor’s award in 2004 and the Regent’s Sustained Contributions Award in 2005 and 2010.